adrianmg/adrianmg.github.io/_posts/2018-11-03-favorite-design-books.md

 <img src='{{ "/assets/images/posts/2018/book-03.png" | relative_url }}' srcset='{{ "/assets/images/posts/2018/book-03.png" | relative_url }} 1x, {{ "/assets/images/posts/2018/book-03.png" | relative_url }} 2x'>

-One of the classics, and also one of my favorite books from Otl Aicher, one of the founders of the Ulm School.
+One of the classics, and also one of my favorite books from Otl Aicher, founder of the Ulm School.
 Aicher re-inforces the idea that every design decision must have a purpose and a reason behind it.

 ### Understanding Comics: The Invisible Art â€“ Scott McCloud
 {:.anchor }